ZeroRanger: Development

 Scoring was a secondary goal during development.
 The developers did not want players to feel that they had to plan everything perfectly in order to maintain the game's combo-based score multiplier, or that there is only one correct weapon to use in each situation.
 The developers intended to release patches if players were to discover any issues that "break" the scoring.

 ZeroRanger was developed using GameMaker Studio as the game engine.
 Development started with GameMaker 6, then moved to GameMaker 8, and later to GameMaker Studio.
 Switching between these versions caused thousands of compilation errors that were time-consuming to fix.
 Justifying the effort, the developer cited GameMaker Studio's performance improvements and its introduction of shaders that allowed colors to be easily changed during post-processing, letting the developer make color palettes for the game without having to create new sprites for each palette.
 Sprites were created using Microsoft Paint.
 With the exception of two commissioned tracks, all of the game's music was composed by Eero Lahtinen.
 Sound effects were created using Sfxr, Bfxr and Audacity, as well as free sound libraries.

 Several music tracks and two game modes were not finished before the release of the game.
 The soundtrack to an earlier version of the game was released in February 2017.
+The soundtrack for the game's first two game modes was released in June 2020.
+An arrange album, produced by Resonant Union in collaboration with System Erasure, was released on September 28, 2024.

+The third and final game mode, Black Onion, is still in development.